 Chances are, the parents who are checking in their kids are already feeling flustered and out of sorts by rushing to a new church and being out of their element.
-Don't add to that frustration by making them wait in an awkward stance with people they don't know just to drop off their kids.
+They also might be apprehensive about the sanitizations and social distancing policies of your church.
+Don't add to that frustration by making them wait in crowded areas with people they don't know.
 Instead, have a well-thought system that can process new people easily, putting them in control.

-- Use an online check-in system with matching security stickers. - Use touchscreen technology so parents can enter their own information. - Have multiple check-in points to share the load. - Station greeters to connect with one parent while the other is filling out info. - Have different lines for first-time guests and regular attendees.
+- Use an online check-in system with matching name tags. - Use touchscreen technology so parents can enter their own information. - Have cleaning stations and attendees to sanitize stations between uses. - Have multiple check-in points to spread the load. - Station greeters to connect with one parent while the other is filling out info. - Have different lines for first-time guests and regular attendees.